 But the drawback is the frame rate, and resolution will be fairly low, may be useful for surveillance.

 Please note that Raspberry Pi multi-camera adapter board is a nascent product that may have some stability issues and limitations because of the cable’s signal integrity and RPi’s closed source video core libraries, so use it on your own risk.
-This version doesn’t support 8MP Pi camera board.
-And it also can be used for other Raspberry Pi boards with minor software modifications.
+It also can be used for other Raspberry Pi boards with minor software modifications.